-The emphasis of the health sciences on fitness and wellness has brought to womens attention a need to pay closer attention to their bodies during recreation, work, and throughout life.
-Our physical therapists have specialized training which will benefit women with a variety of medical conditions.
-Our therapists use every facet of their physical therapy training to evaluate and treat female clients; promoting and enhancing health through the life span.
-All treatments are individually designed after thorough evaluation 1
+The health science emphasis on women’s fitness & wellness has illuminated a need to attend to the female body throughout recreation, work and life.
+Our physical therapists have specialized training designed to benefit women with a variety of medical conditions.
+Skilled evaluation and treatment of female clients promotes and enhances health throughout their lifespan.
+All treatments are individually designed after a thorough evaluation.
+1

 Examples Of Conditions Treated:

 - Dyspareunia 12,14

 Pain in the absence of organic disease localized to the vagina or lower pelvis with penetration.
 Treatments to decrease pain and improve function include: stretching, strengthening, heat and cold modalities, and desensitization techniques.

 - Fibromyalgia 1